SeanTurner026/aws-codepipeline-poc/README.md

 # AWS Code Pipeline Cloudformation

 The cloudformation templates in this repository will create a code pipeline which deploys cloudformation.
-The following resources will be produced.

 The following resources are created:
 - vpc (1 public, 3 private subnets)